Fapzarz/FilmTranslatorGenerator/README.md

 *   **Project Save/Load**: Save your current queue, processed data, and settings into a `.ftgproj` file and load it back later.
 *   **Basic Subtitle Editor**: Edit the text and timestamps of generated subtitles directly within the application.
 *   **Preview Video with Subtitles**: Attempt to open the selected video with its generated subtitles in your default media player.
-*   **Multiple Translation API Support**: Choose between Google Gemini, OpenAI, Anthropic Claude, and DeepSeek for translations.
+*   **Multiple Translation API Support**: Choose between Google Gemini, OpenAI, Anthropic Claude, DeepSeek, or a local HuggingFace model for translations.
 *   **Model Selection for Providers**:
     *   Select specific models for Gemini (`gemini-2.5-flash-preview-04-17` or `gemini-2.5-pro-exp-03-25`)
     *   Choose from OpenAI models (GPT-4.1, GPT-4o, etc.)